View on GitHub

 So, a Raspberry Pi would be sufficient.
 In terms of DatAasee components this breaks down to:

 Note, that resource and system requirements depend on load, particularly, database and backend are under heavy load during ingest.
 Post ingest, (new) metadata records are interrelated, also causing heavy database loads.
 Generally, the database drives the overall performance.
-Thus to improve performance, try first to increase memory for the database component (i.e. 4G to 8G).
+Thus, to improve performance, try first to increase the memory limits (in the compose.yaml) for the database component (i.e. from 4G to 6G).

 Deploy